 A new Missouri tax credit is available to make your business more accessible to people with disabilities.
-The Missouri Disabled Access Credit (DAC) is a supplement to the federal DAC and is available for the 2000 tax year.
+The Missouri Disabled Access Credit (DAC) is a supplement to the federal DAC.
+The DAC provides a tax credit to individuals and corporations who make their business more accessible to people with disabilities.

 What is the federal DAC?